Kibria7533/brainstation-23-devops-task/README.md

 ## I optimised the docker file (installed )

-fyi: I couldnt manage to modulirazed the terraform code
+fyi: I couldnt manage to modulirazed the terraform code, as i do not use terraform yet professionally.
+But i understand modulirised terraform code.
+I tried few issues, And for shortage of time I decided to go with current implementation.

 # Api end point for depo app: http://a3d38e1ee6e6f49adaa00791138277fc-1780581301.ap-south-1.elb.amazonaws.com/